Crystalline Silica Testing Lab Houston, TX

 Construction & Concrete Work

-GCs, subcontractors, and concrete cutting specialists — silica monitoring for OSHA 1926.1153 Table 1 alternatives, saw cutting, coring, grinding, and jackhammering operations on Texas and Gulf Coast projects.
+GCs, subcontractors, and concrete cutting specialists — silica monitoring for OSHA 1926.1153 Table 1 alternatives, saw cutting, coring, grinding, and jackhammering operations.
+Renovation projects involving composite wood products may also require formaldehyde testing to address concurrent indoor air hazards.

 Oil & Gas / Hydraulic Fracturing